 Here are some tips on how to maximize Facebook, Twitter, and other social media tools:

 - Set up a free Twitter account for your school or classroom.
-Remember to use the following Poetry In Voice hashtags when tweeting or searching: #recite2018 (in French and English) to announce your school champions and to track other news leading up to the 2017 National Finals, and #poemoftheweek to view or comment on our poem of the week (#poèmedelasemaine to view our weekly French poem)
+Remember to use the following Poetry In Voice hashtags when tweeting or searching: #poetryinvoice (and #lesvoixdelapoesie in French) to announce your school champions and to track other news leading up to the National Finals, and #poemoftheweek to view or comment on our poem of the week (#poèmedelasemaine to view our weekly French poem)

 - Don’t forget to include @PIV_LVP in your tweets so that we can thank you and retweet your news to other participants and poetry enthusiasts.